 We will work hard together to start looking for a child or children whose needs we believe you can best meet.
 This is where our expertise really shines.
 We have extensive experience of family finding and ensuring we find the right family for the right child.
 As we work with adoption services across the whole of the UK, we have a greater ‘pool’ of children to look at.
 You will receive regular communication from your social worker throughout this process and we will advise and guide you on the best way to assist the process.

 We will do our utmost to obtain full and accurate information about the child/ren you are being linked with or are considering.
 The information gathered will influence if a formal match can be made.
 We will work closely with you and the child/ren's adoption service, in putting together plans for meetings, the child’s transition to your home and family, and support.

-We will guide you through discussions regarding the children who will eventually join your family and support you through and the transition to placement of the child/ren.
-We will then remain in close contact to help you with advice and guidance and any issues that may arise, especially in those early weeks and months.
-Once a child has moved in with you, you can then apply for an adoption order from court and once granted, you will then become their legal parent/s.
+Once a child/ren is placed you will receive ongoing support for any issues that may arise, especially in those early weeks and months.
+When appropriate, you can apply for an adoption order from court and once granted, you will then become their legal parent/s.

 As part of the matching process, ongoing support will be discussed and agreed.
 Our adopters tell us that one of the main reasons they chose Adoption Matters was our clear commitment to the support of our adopters and our strong reputation for this service.
 Support is offered through all stages of the process from enquiry, to your registration as adopters through to placement and if you wish, even in the years ahead after an Adoption Order has been made.